ElizavetaKasapen/ADIP_YOLO8/README.md

 📦 Flexible modular design for custom models and training logic

-📉 Tensorboard support for training monitoring and Early stopping
+📉 TensorBoard support for training monitoring and Early stopping

 ## ⚙️ Setup